Deuteronomy 26:12-15

 The third-year tithe teaches Israel that covenant holiness is tested not only at the altar but in the household storehouse, where sacred provision must be removed, shared, confessed truthfully, and returned to the Lord in prayer for blessing.

-12 When you have finished tithing all the tithe of your increase in the third year, which is the year of tithing, then you shall give it to the Levite, to the foreigner, to the fatherless, and to the widow, that they may eat within your gates and be filled.
+12 When you have finished laying aside a tenth of all your produce in the third year, the year of the tithe, you are to give it to the Levite, the foreigner, the fatherless, and the widow, that they may eat and be filled within your gates.

-13 You shall say before Yahweh your God, “I have put away the holy things out of my house, and also have given them to the Levite, to the foreigner, to the fatherless, and to the widow, according to all your commandment which you have commanded me.
-I have not transgressed any of your commandments, neither have I forgotten them.
+13 Then you shall declare in the presence of the LORD your God, “I have removed from my house the sacred portion and have given it to the Levite, the foreigner, the fatherless, and the widow, according to all the commandments You have given me.
+I have not transgressed or forgotten Your commandments.

-14 I have not eaten of it in my mourning, neither have I removed any of it while I was unclean, nor given of it for the dead.
-I have listened to Yahweh my God’s voice.
-I have done according to all that you have commanded me.
+14 I have not eaten any of the sacred portion while in mourning, or removed any of it while unclean, or offered any of it for the dead.
+I have obeyed the LORD my God; I have done everything You commanded me.

-15 Look down from your holy habitation, from heaven, and bless your people Israel, and the ground which you have given us, as you swore to our fathers, a land flowing with milk and honey.”
+15 Look down from Your holy habitation, from heaven, and bless Your people Israel and the land You have given us as You swore to our fathers—a land flowing with milk and honey.”

 The third-year tithe teaches Israel that covenant holiness is tested not only at the altar but in the household storehouse, where sacred provision must be removed, shared, confessed truthfully, and returned to the LORD in prayer for blessing.